 Money is defined in Common Metadata [CM].
 Note that Currency as expressed in ISO 4217 Currency Alphabetic Code.
 For example, ‘USD” for US Dollars.
 If absent, then local currency is assumed.
 ISO4217 typically allows two or three digits after the decimal.
 However, Value in this element may have as many decimal places as necessary.

+If currency is omitted, it is to be handled in accordance with bilateral agreements.
+If there is no specific agreement, currency is the currency associated with Territory.

 AvailSharedEntitlement-type

 This type contains information needed to associate this Avail with shared entitlement systems such Disney Movies Anywhere (DMA) and UltraViolet.

+An Avail might correspond with multiple IDs within each ecosystem.
+For example, if a TV season is avail’d for UltraViolet, there must be an EcosystemID for each episode.
+If multiple instances of EcosystemID exist with the same @ecosystem, all ID should be entitled within that ecosystem.

+When posting Ecosystem IDs, instances in Avail/SharedEntitlement and in Avail/Asset/Bundled/Asset/SharedEntitlement most all be included.